brockhager/neuroswarm/wiki/NEUROSWARM_LAUNCH/task-list.md

 ---

-If you want, I can now also:
+If you want, I can now also (task IDs for follow-up):

-- Add Slack webhook support to `alerting.ts` and a small CLI test harness to post to a test incoming webhook.
+- **S1** — Add Slack webhook support to `alerting.ts` and a small CLI test harness to post to a test incoming webhook.
-- Create a short integration test harness (docker-compose / localnet) that runs Router + NS node + Validator + mock Solana devnet to exercise the full refund lifecycle.
+- **S2** — Create a short integration test harness (docker-compose / localnet) that runs Router + NS node + Validator + mock Solana devnet to exercise the full refund lifecycle.

 ---